freakmaxi/kertish-dos/hook-providers/README.md

-# Kertish DFS Hook Providers
+# Kertish DOS Hook Providers

-Kertish-dfs supports hooks for folder operation notifications.
+Kertish-dos supports hooks for folder operation notifications.
 Hooks are working in a plugins' manner.
 So, you can create your own hook provider and use it under the head node.

 **You are very welcome developing a hook provider under this path and create a PR.**